 Chapter 10 is my favorite as it details the impact of this approach on demand generation.
 In short, their advice is to shift from qualifying leads generally, like in a BANT (budget, need, authority, timing) model, to qualify leads according to your unique differentiators and criteria.
 Don’t generate demand; mobilize the right demand.
 Create content paths that confront and connect to your differentiators.
 Adjust lead scoring criteria to reflect confrontation and connection.
 Nurture leads explicitly for commercial insight.

 You can tell from the words in this quick summary that the concepts are fresh, original, and insightful.
-That is why The Challenger Customer is my #1 business book I read in 2016 and the #1 pick for my best B2B marketing books list.
+That is why The Challenger Customer is my #1 business book I read this year and the #1 pick for my best B2B marketing books list.

 4.4 rating on Amazon